qubiclite/qlite.js/README.md

 ```
 ***
 ### `export()`
-transforms an entity (iam stream, qubic or oracle) into a string that can be imported again
+Transforms an entity (iam stream, qubic or oracle) into a string that can be imported again.
 #### parameters
 | name | type | description |
 | - | - | - |